la2050/archive/_projects/2015/la-veterans-in-need-iavas-rapid-response-referral-program.md

     area, and this grant would support these efforts.
 We are training RRRP Ambassadors, hiring L.A. social work staff, and increasing our outreach and community building activities.
+  Where will you be working?:
+    - County of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Advocate with policymakers and leaders
+    - >-
+      IAVA will also continue to advocate for veterans in LA; we supported Vietnam Veterans of America as they campaigned for improvements at VA West LA Medical Center.
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Live” metrics?:
+    - Healthcare access
+    - Housing affordability
+    - Rates of homelessness
+    - Rates of mental illness
+    - Percentage of LA communities that are resilient (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?